QuantEcon/continuous_time_mcs/ctmc_lectures/memoryless.md

 But rational thought tells us such instincts are wrong: the four previous reds make no difference to the outcome of the next spin.

-(Many casinos offer free alcoholic beverages in order to discourage this kind of rational analysis.)
+(Many casinos offer an unlimited supply of free alcoholic beverages in order to discourage this kind of rational analysis.)

-A more mathematical restatement of this phenomenon is: the geometric distribution is memoryless.
+A mathematical restatement of this phenomenon is: the geometric distribution is memoryless.

-This restatement will be clarified below.

 ### Memorylessness

 Let $X$ be a random variable supported on the nonnegative integers $\ZZ_+$.

-We say that $X$ is [geometrically distributed](https://en.wikipedia.org/wiki/Geometric_distribution) if, for some $\theta \in [0, 1]$,
+We say that $X$ is [geometrically distributed](https://en.wikipedia.org/wiki/Geometric_distribution) if, for some $\theta$ satisfying $0 \leq \theta \leq 1$,

 $$
     \PP\{X = k\} = (1-\theta)^k \theta